 Gungurru has a slender growth habit with pendulous branches and an open crown.
 The bark is initially smooth red-brown and when shed exposes the new bark that is greenish or yellow-brown.

-The large, stunning flowers are about three centimetres across, carried in groups of three and are red with yellow anthers.
-Flowering occurs between June and September and at this time attracts honeyeaters.
+In our harsh climate, Gungurru could be damaged by frost.
+Our plant has survived and thrived because it is sheltered in one of our dense, diverse shrubberies.
 Our plant (see image) flowered for the first time in July 2013.
 Blooms are followed by urn-shaped gum nuts that are 3 centimetres long by 2.5 centimetres wide.
 Both flowers and fruits are so heavy that they weigh down the branches.
 This accentuates the pendulous growth habit.

 There is also a naturally occurring form, also rare, that has larger flowers and fruits with pendulous branches may reach the ground.
-This form is known as “Silver Princess” and is widely cultivated.
+This form is known as ‘Silver Princess’ and is widely cultivated.
 Our plant appears to be the usual form.

 Regardless of which form you grow this is a spectacular eucalypt with attractive trunk, stems, flowers and fruits.
 It is highly desired due to its very showy flowers.

 Propagate from seed.